Last updated on May 30, 2023.

 Treatments and pre-exposure prophylaxis

 CDPHE's COVID-19 Treatments webpage has the latest information regarding COVID-19 treatments in Colorado.
-Early testing and evaluation by a health care provider for COVID-19 treatments is critical .
+Early testing and evaluation by a health care provider for COVID-19 treatments is critical.
 COVID-19 treatments must be given within a short timeframe of when symptoms begin.
 Therefore, staff and residents should be referred for evaluation by a health care provider as soon as possible to determine if treatment is right for them.
+Providers can learn about how to order therapeutics on CDPHE’s Information about outpatient therapeutics for health care providers webpage.

 Facilities that provide medical care to staff and/or residents should have a plan in place to identify people who meet criteria for COVID-19 treatments and/or pre-exposure prophylaxis and connect them to appropriate therapies through direct administration or referral.
 To prevent delayed treatment, discuss therapeutics with your residents and staff now.
 For example, some people may need a plan for stopping or modifying their current medications if they are recommended to take Paxlovid.
 Working with their health care providers ahead of time to determine the best course of action is helpful, especially if someone gets sick on a weekend or over the holidays.